abhchennagiri/octopaul/README.md

 # octopaul
-A tool to help better price prediction of various commodities, flights and hotels
+A tool for improved price prediction of various commodities, flights and hotels

 INSTALLATION: